nopnop2002/esp-idf-webdav-client/README.md

 -rw-rw-r-- 1 nop nop 286 Feb 20 09:00 file.txt
 ```

-- Create new binary file
+- Create a new binary file
 ```
 W (47475) HTTP: Creating new binary file on Webdav Server.
 Press Enter when ready.
 ```